-For water absorption

-B= 1- (Value of property of mixture / Value of property of Control concrete) (Since decrease of water absorption is considered improvement)
+For permeability, water porosity and water absorption B= 1- (Value of property of mixture / Value of property of Control concrete) (Since, Decrease in permeability, water porosity and water absorption is considered improvement)

 C: Benefit for specific property.
 Calculated as product of (B) and weightage factor.